 Human beings need to accept and respect the differences in others.
 This is particularly important when providing care for our residents, whose differences become more apparent as they are living in a communal setting.
 Accepting our own differences is an important part of this process, as accepting ourselves is a way of learning to accept others.
+Similarly, respecting ourselves is a way of learning to respect others.
 And as we all know, loving ourselves (which can sometimes be the hardest thing of all) is a vital step in truly loving other people.

-We live in a world where on one hand differences in gender, sexuality and culture are celebrated and encouraged, but on the other hand war and conflicts based on cultural differences are common events.
+We live in a world where on one hand differences in gender, sexuality and culture are celebrated and encouraged, but on the other hand war and conflicts exist based on cultural differences are common occurrences.
 Isn't being different from each other what makes life so interesting?
 For us all to be the same gender, height, colour, age and culture would be dull beyond belief.

 It's interesting to consider why humankind seems to have such an innately negative view of differences.
-We feel suspicious of difference.
-We are often threatened by difference.
+We feel suspicious of them, and often, threatened by them.